 Two quick stops off the Ring Road would conclude our time in the Vik area.
-Grandurinn Cave was a fun side stop, while the closed Eyjafjallajökull Volcano shop gave us a quick history of the local volcanic eruption in 2010.
+Grandurinn Cave was a fun side stop, while the closed Eyjafjallajökull Volcano shop gave us a quick history of the local eruption in 2010.
 We continued southeast to hit some of Iceland’s most iconic waterfalls.

-On the Golden Circle lies, Strokkur, a geyser that shoots water 30 meters in the air roughly every 10 minutes.
+On the Golden Circle lies, Strokkur, a geyser that shoots water 30 meters into the air roughly every 10 minutes.
 It erupts more frequently and higher than Old Faithful at Yellowstone National Park.
 It was very fun to sit and watch the geyser boil up and shoot steaming water right over our heads.

 The next day we had an early morning reservation for a tour of Raufarhólshellir Lava Tunnel.
 We stepped back in time almost 5,000 years as we followed our tour guide into the tunnel.
 We spent roughly an hour inside the tunnel learning about the formation and current state of the tunnel.
 It was a very unique, intriguing experience.

 After our tour, we grabbed a quick bite to eat and a warm cup of coffee from Kaffi Kraus.
 The good meal helped prepare us for our hike to Reykjadalur and the hot river.
 The hike was gorgeous, and we recommend that you set aside a few hours to really enjoy this spot.
-We hiked the hour-long route but didn't stay long once we'd arrived.
+We hiked the hour long route but didn't stay long once we'd arrived.
 We had a reservation at The Blue Lagoon and could not imagine missing it.

 Even though our trip was coming to an end, we had big smiles on our faces as we left the the Southern region.
 We had planned our trip perfectly and saved an area jam-packed with gorgeous attractions and guided activities for last.
 We returned to the Capital region of Iceland with innumerable memories of natural splendor and joyous friendship.

 The further north you go in Iceland, the more sparse the towns and people get.
 At the same time, the landscape becomes more beautiful and open.
-After a very busy few days on The Snæfellsnes Peninsula, we were ready to view the wildlife and geography that the northern region would offer.
+After a very busy few days on The Snæfellsnes Peninsula, we were ready to view the wildlife and geography that the northern region had to offer.

 Our next stop was Godafoss.
 Its turquoise waterfalls and mossy cliff faces makes it one of the prettiest waterfalls we saw on our trip.
 When we arrived, we stopped to take pictures on the bridge with a smaller waterfall in the background, but the real masterpiece is hidden behind massive canyon walls.
-We walked along the trail and were able to get much closer to the fall than initially expected.
+We walked along the trail and were able to get much closer to the fall than we initially expected.
 When we started to get a little wet from the mist, we called it quits and hopped back in our Kuku Camper to drive toward our next destination.

 Detifoss is Europe’s most powerful waterfall.
 It has 500 cubic meters of water falling over its 150 foot drop every second.
-We came in on the west side of the river where there is a nice pathway and viewing platform built.
+We came in on the west side of the river where there is a nice pathway and viewing platform.
 If you come in on the east, you can walk right up to the raging water.
 We were truly impressed with the overwhelming size of this waterfall.

 We drove quite a long way off of the ring road to see puffins at our next stop in Borgarfardarhöfn.
 The hour or so journey up the mountain was narrow and gravelly but absolutely worth the pictures we got.
 You can see more of my pictures in our gallery, here.

-When we got back on the Ring Road, we attempted to see the Saxa Sea Geysir, which actually isn't a geyser at all.
+When we got back on the Ring Road, we attempted to see the Saxa Sea Geysir which actually isn't a geyser at all.
 It’s a rock formation that blasts water into the air.
 Unfortunately, we didn't go during high tide, so we had a hard time finding the formation.
 We think we saw it, but we don’t actually know if it was the correct place.

 We continued down the coast and stopped in the town of Djúpivogur to see the Eggin í Gledivik sculptures.These sculptures of Iceland’s native bird eggs are very interesting, but we ended up stopping at The Gallery of Freevilli for the most interesting stop of our trip.
 We looked at the collections of gemstones, bone, and carvings while talking to the owner, before we hopped back in the car for another one of our favorite stops on the trip.